Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

 C/C++ code is documented with [Doxygen](https://www.doxygen.nl/), the doxygen comments are parsed and output as xml.
-General documentation is recorded as markdown files in the "docs" directory.
-General documentation is aggregated using the [sphinx](https://www.sphinx-doc.org/en/master/) framework.
+General documentation is recorded as markdown files in each module's directory.
+Documentation is aggregated using the [sphinx](https://www.sphinx-doc.org/en/master/) framework.
 Sphinx then uses [breathe](https://github.com/breathe-doc/breathe) to parse doxygen xml into general documentation.

 ## Colors